novix-sa/Pyplan/docs/User Guide/Visualization.md

 Types of graphs, labels, legends, axis configurations and other can be defined on this menu.
  ![enter image description here](http://img.pyplan.org/Visua_graph_cust.png)
 # Advanced Options and Index Sync
-Regular tables and graphs share a couple of adavanced options that can eb very helpful
+Regular tables and graphs share a couple of adavanced options that can be very helpful
 # Maps
 (todo)
 # Other visualization libraries